ntamvl/loopback-app-starter/README.md

-# loopback-app-starter
+# LoopBack Starter App

-Loopback app starter
+The project is starter use loopback, NodeJS